Specialkbyte/Crypto-Play-Ground/README.md

 The simple Plaintext Recogniser used unigram and digrams frequency analysis for the English langauge to choose the right plaintext

 ### Performance
-I ran the program over the 220,000 standard unix text dictionary and big.txt, which is all the Sherlock Homes novels in one file.
+I ran the program over the 220,000 word standard unix text dictionary and big.txt, which is all the Sherlock Homes novels in one file.

 For the 220,000 word dictionary: